rafid29mehda/Knowledge-Distillation/README.md

 ### **Hands-On Example: Code Walkthrough**

 To make this practical, here’s a simplified Python example using PyTorch to perform knowledge distillation for image classification.
-(Don’t worry if you’re new to coding—this is just to give you a sense of how it’s implemented.)
+(Don’t worry if ’re new to coding—this is just to give  a sense of how it’s implemented.)

 ```python
 import torch